twood02/webtemplate/assignments/a3-etl.md

   - **A:** Normally a service discovery framework would be used for components to learn how to communicate with each other.
 For simplicity, we will assume all microservices run on localhost, and the ports are stored in [`config.yaml`](https://github.com/gwAdvNet20/ETL-pipeline/blob/master/config.yaml).
 The contents of the config file are accessible using the [viper](https://github.com/spf13/viper) library, e.g., `viper.GetString("services.ms-data-cleaning")`

  **Q:** Can I modify the `shared.go` file in the repos?
   - **A:** We have provided the `shared.go` file as a way to help your code remain consistent.
 You should use the various functions in this file in your api but should not modify them.

+ **Q:** For the website count microservice, when we count how many times a website is searched on a specific day should we use the base website or should we use the full URL to determine total counts: https://facebook.com  VS https://facebook.com/myurl/123451
+  - **A:** You should count the website using the base URL rather than the full URL.
+So if you are visiting https://facebook.com/myurl/123451 then the count for facebook.com should increase by one.
+If you want an extra challenge you can add an extra endpoint to count unique URL's.

+ **Q:** Should browser, visitor, and website counts be based on filenames or overall data?
+  - **A:** Unlike ms-line-counts, your counts should be based on all of the data in the database regardless of which file the data came from.

+ **Q:** How should we name our endpoints?
+  - **A:** Generally you should keep nouns in your endpoints and verbs out of them.
+So if you are updating browser counts then an example request would be: `POST /browser/count` where as if you are requesting browser counts then an example would be: `GET /browser/count`.
+You can use different logic for if there is a `GET` or a `POST` method used in your routes.

+ **Q:** How can I test my microservices?
+  - **A:** You can use tools like `curl` to make requests to your microservice in isolation and not have to worry about integrating with the rest of the services.
+If you want to make a GET request: `curl -X GET -s localhost:4002/lines/count/log_a.txt`.
+If you want to make a POST request: `curl -X POST localhost:4002/lines/count -d ‘{"fname":"log_a.txt"}'`